July 28. Kazinform's timeline of major events

 EVENTS

-1992 - The exchange of notes on the establishment of diplomatic relations between the Republic of Kazakhstan and the European Commission takes place in Brussels.
+1992 – The exchange of notes on establishing diplomatic relations between Kazakhstan and the European Commission takes place in Brussels.

-1995 - President of the Republic of Kazakhstan decrees to hold on August 30, 1995, the national referendum to approve the draft of the new Constitution of the Republic of Kazakhstan.
+2016 – The office of the National Export and Investment Agency Kaznex Invest of the Kazakh Investment and Development Ministry is opened.

-2007 - The Head of State inks the Law on Education regulating the state policy in that sphere.
+2018 – The first Grappling World Cup is held in Astana, Kazakhstan.